amitabhadey/getwikiinfo/README.md

 ## Author

 * **Amitabha Dey** Research Officer at http://devresonance.com.
 Freethinker.
 Comp Sci majored.
 Powered by coffee.
 Do not go gentle into that good night.
+More of my rant at http://amitabhadey.com

 ## License